Exposing the Enemy and Going Forth with the Truth

 Goin’ off the Deep End

-To the faithful readers of this blog – all 5 of you (you know who you are!): I will be offline for a little over a week.
+To the faithful readers of this blog – all five of you (you know who you are!): I will be offline for a little over a week.
 But, by the grace of God, unless Christ Jesus comes for His Church first, I shall be back.

 In the meantime, if you find yourself struggling with insomnia, feel free to read up on some Biblical violence, Biblical parenting, Biblical doctoring, Quarterback Commandments, highlights from the Book of Acts, or other assorted posts.